gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

     | client.shutdown() | Gracefully disconnect the client from IoT Hub. |

 1. Open a PowerShell session and change to the `python` directory in your GitHub cloned `various` repo.
-1. Run the following script to register your device connection string replacing the {your device connection string}
+1. Run the following script to register your device connection string replacing `{your device connection string}`.
+See the [blog on different connection strings](https://devblogs.microsoft.com/iotdev/understand-different-connection-strings-in-azure-iot-hub/) to obtain your device connection string.

     ```powershell
     $Env:IOTHUB_DEVICE_CONNECTION_STRING="{your device connection string}"